This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Remove biscuits from container and roll out flat, lengthwise.
 With your hands, roll each cutting into a long string with a pizza cutter.
 Cut in half if necessary.

 - Drop biscuits in oil.

-- Fry for about 20-30 second a side until golden brown.
-Remove with a pair of tongs and set on a paper towel lined plate to drain the excess oil.
-When finished deep frying, leave your candy thermometer in the oil until it is completely cooled.
+- Fry for about 20-30 seconds a side until golden brown.
+Remove with a pair of tongs and set on a paper towel-lined plate to drain the excess oil.
+When finished deep-frying, leave your candy thermometer in the oil until it is completely cooled.

-- Sift powered sugar.
+- Sift the powdered sugar.
 This step is necessary to create a smooth glaze.

 - Melt butter in a saucepan.
 Once melted, continue to stir until butter turns a golden brown.

 - Pour melted butter over powdered sugar.
 Add maple syrup and milk.